rajasegar/app-to-addon-migrator/README.md

   --dry-run, -d  Dry Run: Verify the movement without executing        [boolean] --pods, -p     Specify that the source components use PODS structure
                                                        [boolean] [default: true]
-  --keep-tests-in-host, --ktih  Keep tests in host: Convert and keep the tests in the host app itself? (default: no)        [boolean] [default: false]
+  --skip-tests, -st  Keep tests in host: Convert and keep the tests in the host app itself? (default: no)        [boolean] [default: false]

 ```